Everything You Need To Know About BAS Tools

 In the following section, we are going to examine how Picus’ Security Control Validation platform addresses the limitations and challenges listed to provide a better RIO practice of BAS assessments.

-Picus Security Control Validation Platform as a BAS Tool
+Picus Security Validation Platform as a BAS Tool

-Picus Security Control Validation (SCV), powered by award-winning Breach and Attack Simulation (BAS) technology, helps you to measure and strengthen cyber resilience by automatically and continuously testing the effectiveness of your security tools.
+Picus Security Control Validation, powered by our award-winning Breach and Attack Simulation technology, helps you to measure and strengthen cyber resilience by automatically and continuously testing the effectiveness of your security tools.

-In order to provide a user-friendly experience, the Security Control Validation platform offers its customers ready-to-run attack simulations.
+In order to provide a user-friendly experience, the Picus SCV offers its customers ready-to-run attack simulations.
 These simulations are equipped with a single threat or multiple threats which are stored in our comprehensive and up-to-date threat library.
-With the Picus BAS tool, organizations can continuously validate their defenses against an ever-evolving threat landscape, ensuring that their security measures are up to date and effective in mitigating real-world cyberattacks.

-Figure 10.
-Ready-to-Run Attack Templates in the Picus Security Control Validation Platform as s BAS Tool
+Figure 11.
+Ready-to-Run Attack Templates in the Picus Security Validation Platform with a BAS Tool

 How does the library get updated?